jugechengzi/Rationalization-MCD/Readme.md

 Rationale
 rationale dataset : recall:0.7692 precision:0.9986 f1-score:0.8690 accuracy:0.7714

 The line "The annotation performance: sparsity: 19.9373, precision: 80.0280, recall: 86.1792, f1: 82.9898 " corresponds to the results reported in Table 2.
-This is not exactly the same as the results in Table 2, because we report in Table 2 the average results of five experiments.
+These are not exactly the same as the results in Table 2, because we report in Table 2 the average results of five experiments.